micheles/micheles.github.io/_posts/2015-06-14-introducing-the-datastore.md

 ---
 layout: post
-title: Introducing the DataStore (i.e. HDF5 rocks!)
+title: Introducing the DataStore (i.e. HDF5 rocks)
 ---

-As I said several times before in this blog, the single biggest mistake in the architecture of the engine was the intensive usage of a relational database in numerical code.
-It should be obvious that performance-critical numerical code cannot affort to wait for the database to read and write gigabytes of data.
+As I said several times before in this blog, the single biggest mistake in the architecture of the engine was the pervasive use of a relational database in numerical code.
+It should be obvious that performance-critical code cannot affort to wait for the database to read and write gigabytes of data.
 Unfortunately this was not clear to the original designers of the engine, who fortunately I have never met.
 Basically, I have spent of all my time at GEM fighting